duckfuss/duckfuss.github.io/CallumIsWrong.md

 >...I think it's [genetics] the simpler, less convoluted explanation and that it would be more appealing if people didn't have to tread so carefully on this topic

 >Fine, jfc, I'll just agree that I think it's more likely than not it [genetics] significantly explains it [IQ gap between races]

+## 5. Obama racist
+>"Obama ran in 2008 as the great unifier but in 2012 appealed much more to the more left wing base and to minorities.
+His rhetoric was deeply divisive and presided over race riots like Ferguson (after Michael Brown) and Baltimore"

+>"The fact is, race relations were really pretty good before Obama started going on about system racism and we had blm and stuff"

 ## 5. Asian work ethic ≠ reason for high IQ scores
 >I would argue in this case it's because of their incredibly strong work ethic/culture around work, especially at school- and I don't see that as an unfair stereotype, as Daniel, who has lived in east asia, would testify it is true.
 It is not hard to see how this would increse IQ